Meet the Singing River Health System Foundation Board of Directors.

 Crystal is a graduate of Mississippi State University in Ag Business/Economics and a graduate of William Carey University with a Bachelors in Nursing.
 Before her nursing career, Crystal worked in Ag Business in New Mexico.

 She and her husband Daniel reside in Vancleave with their daughter.

 Treasurer – Lee Bond

-Lee Bond is currently the Chief Operating Officer at Singing River Health System, where he recently served as Chief Financial Officer and was instrumental in helping lead the financial turnaround over the last two years.
+Lee Bond is currently the Chief Executive Officer at Singing River Health System, where he recently served as Chief Financial Officer and was instrumental in helping lead the financial turnaround over the last two years.
 Prior to joining Singing River, Lee served as the Vice President of Property Operations at IP Casino in Biloxi, starting in 2005.
 Prior to this service, he served as the Chief Financial Officer for Grand Casino Biloxi.
 He has been a Certified Public Accountant and has used his accounting and financial skills in various roles since beginning his career in 1992.
 He is also a licensed General Contractor and is the President of a small contracting company, L.L.
 Bond & Company, Inc. Lee has a Bachelor of Science degree in Accounting from the University of South Alabama, where he graduated Summa Cum Laude.

 Lee was born at Singing River Hospital in Pascagoula.
 His great great great grandfather is Fernando Upton Gautier, the first settler of the City of Gautier, and its namesake.
 Lee’s hobbies include training horses and dealing with classic cars.

 Kim is employed with Singing River Health System and is currently the Compliance Services Director and Privacy Officer.